Rethishmg07/ORM/README.md

 ![alt text](<Screenshot (16).png>)

 ## RESULT
-Thus the program for creating E-commerce website database using ORM hass been executed successfully
+Thus the program for creating Product database using ORM hass been executed successfully